EasyTecRepository/Backup-and-Restore/README.md

 These backup/restore scripts have been tested by me personally.
 However, I assume no liability if these scripts cause any kind of damage.
 Any person can check these scripts at any time!
 Before using one of the scripts please fill in variables!
+ATTENTION!
+ALL MY SCRIPTS ARE CURRENTLY IN BETA VERSION!!!
+THERE MAY BE ERRORS OR BUGS!!!

 With my scripts in this repository you can make a backup/Restore from an Unraid server.
 This backup is written to a proxmox server.
 In this scripts is to be noted: